GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Methodology

 \subsubsection{Training Objective}

 Coarse2FineNet is trained with teacher forcing and causal masking \cite{vaswani2017attention}.
 Our training objective is formulated as:

-The POI prediction loss $\mathcal{L}_{\text{POI}} = -\sum_{t=1}^T y_t \log(\hat{y}_t)$ enforces categorical accuracy through cross-entropy, where $T$ represents the number of check-ins in a trajectory and $y_t$, $\hat{y}_t$ denote ground-truth and predicted POI id respectively.
-The temporal loss is the negative log-likelihood objective for the neural temporal point processes, formulated as \(\mathcal{L}_{\text{time}} = -\sum_{i=1}^T (\log \lambda_i - \lambda_i \Delta t_i)\) , where $\lambda_i$ is the intensity predicted by the network for the $i$-th interval, and $\Delta t_i$ is the ground-truth time duration since the last event.
-This loss maximizes the probability of the observed event sequence by training the model to predict a high intensity just before an event occurs.
-The spatial consistency loss $\mathcal{L}_{\text{spatial}} = \frac{1}{T} \sum_{t=1}^T \|p_t - p_{\hat{t}}\|_2$ penalizes geographic implausibility by measuring Euclidean distance between predicted and ground-truth POI locations, where $p_t$ and $p_{\hat{t}}$ denote the geographic coordinates of the ground-truth and predicted POIs, respectively.
+The POI prediction loss $\mathcal{L}_{\text{POI}} = -\sum_{t=1}^T y_t \log(\hat{y}_t)$ enforces categorical accuracy through cross-entropy, where $T$ represents the number of check-ins in a trajectory and $y_t$, $\hat{y}_t$ denote ground-truth and predicted POI ID respectively.
+The temporal loss is the negative log-likelihood objective for the neural temporal point processes, formulated as \(\mathcal{L}_{\text{time}} = -\sum_{i=1}^T (\log \lambda_i - \lambda_i \Delta t_i)\) , where $\lambda_i$ is the intensity predicted by the network for the $i$-th interval, and $\Delta t_i$ is the ground-truth time duration since the last check-in.
+This loss maximizes the probability of the observed check-in sequence by training the model to predict a high intensity just before a check-in occurs.
+The spatial consistency loss $\mathcal{L}_{\text{spatial}} = \frac{1}{T} \sum_{t=1}^T \|g_{p_t} - g_{p_{\hat{t}}}\|_2$ penalizes geographic implausibility by measuring Euclidean distance between predicted POI $p_{\hat{t}}$ and ground-truth POI $p_t$.
 The three components are balanced by three learnable weights, enabling the model to generate trajectories that are spatially plausible, temporally accurate, and categorically consistent.